-PCAP wifi, Capture and storage of wireless traffic in windows
+wifi pcap on windows, Capture and storage of wireless traffic on windows 10

 When analyzing and investigating WiFi communications, it is very important to be able to capture and store in a secure and standard way all WiFi data packets for analysis at any time in detail.

-How can we make a capture in PCAP format?
+How can we take a wifi capture in pcap format in windows?

 Through Acrylic Wi-Fi Professional you can monitor communications and WiFi transmissions and not only see the information in real time but also save all WiFi packets in a file with the standardized PCAP format.

 These PCAP files are labeled with the LINKTYPE_IEEE802_11_RADIOTAP (DLT_IEEE802_11_RADIO) which has a value of 0x0000007F (127) so that at the time of analyzing it we know what type of data are stored.